lightbend/cloudflow/examples/call-record-aggregator/README.md

 ### Problem Definition

 This application aggregates streaming data for phone call records.
-It's a mixed cloudflow application consisting of Akka and Spark based streamlets.
+It's a mixed Cloudflow application consisting of Akka and Spark-based streamlets.

 ### Sub projects